Azure/linux-on-azure-levelup/Module 1 - Convert CentOS to RHEL/Module1 Lab instructions.md

 Overview

 In this workshop you will convert a Centos 7 system into a Red Hat Enterprise Linux 7 system.
-You will also convert CentOS 7 systems to Alma Linux, CentOS Stream and Rocky distros.
+You can also convert CentOS 7 systems to Alma Linux or Rocky distros, you can find the links to the instructions below in the Notes from the Field.

 The CentOS_Lab_Hyper-V_Buildout.ps1 file is used to download the CentOS iso's and build the VM's that then can be configured  for the addtional steps in both Module 1 and Module 2.